solygambas/ethereum-solidity/01-inbox/README.md

 # Inbox

-An intro to understand how to test and deploy smart contracts with Solidity.
+A small project to understand how to test and deploy smart contracts with Solidity.

 ## Features